Race Information / FAQ

 - Designated aid stations are available for both events, please try to use them to avoid interference with other racers, however there are no restrictions on when or where you eat or drink on the course.

 - Do not litter the course with a gel packet, food wrappers or other waste.
+If reported to race officials this infraction will result in disqualification.
 Keep our trails beautiful.

 - Hikers and horsemen have the right-of-way, a competitor on their bike has the right-of-way over a racer pushing their bike.